MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-office-365-groups-with-powershell.md

 ([You can also do this in the Exchange Admin Center](https://docs.microsoft.com/office365/admin/create-groups/allow-members-to-send-as-or-send-on-behalf-of-group).)

-Use the following script, replacing *\<GroupAlias\>* with the alias of the group that you want to update, and *\<UserAlias\>* with the alias of the user to whom you want to grant permssions.
+Use the following script, replacing *\<GroupAlias\>* with the alias of the group that you want to update, and *\<UserAlias\>* with the alias of the user to whom you want to grant permissions.
 [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell) to run this script.

 ```PowerShell
 $groupAlias = "<GroupAlias>"